tciuro/NoticeView/README.md

 The behavior in version 1 was "fire and forget".
 Calling *showErrorNoticeInView* or *showSuccessNoticeInView* displayed the notice, but there was no way to retain it for later use.
 Version 2 allows the developer to instantiate a notice, customize it (optional) and show it.
 Not only it's possible to retain it, but also customize it anytime with say, a different title and message.
 Oh, yeah… and it's cleaner too.

+### New in 2.1: Sticky Notice

+New in 2.1 is a different type of notice: Sticky.
+As it name implies, the notice will remain visible until the user taps on it to dismiss it.
+The usage follows the Error and Success notice pattern:

+    WBStickyNoticeView *notice = [WBStickyNoticeView stickyNoticeInView:self.view title:@"7 New Tweets."];
+    [notice show];

 ### Examples

 Since version 2 is more flexible, I have eliminated the older examples and replaced them with the new API.
 Please note that the older API is still there, for backward compatibility.